 This University values sustainability across the four values of being insightful, inclusive, impactful and inspiring.

 Together we are affecting change for the benefit of the public good.
 Charles Sturt University has adopted the Learning in Future Environments (LiFE) index as a key element to the University's Strategy.
 LiFE is a structured process for evaluating current practices that support or impede good sustainability practices and for developing improvement plans via cross-organisational participation.
-Professor Andrew Vann, Vice-Chancellor discusses LiFE and the universities commitment to sustainability leadership.
+Professor Andrew Vann, former Vice-Chancellor discusses LiFE and the universities commitment to sustainability leadership.

 Learn more about LiFE

 The LiFE initiative helps tertiary education institutions evaluate whether their current practices support or impede effective, impactful and innovative sustainability approaches.
 We’ve developed action plans following participatory benchmarking workshops undertaken between 2013 and 2016.
 These workshops involved over 100 stakeholders across the University’s nine campuses.

 The LiFE process helps us manage and document evidence of sustainability so that we can gain accreditation and compare with around 70 other institutions in the world, including Macquarie University, James Cook University and University of Tasmania here at home.
 We are also an active member of Australian Campuses Towards Sustainability (ACTS).